-This set of lessons can be used for media literacy lessons or as part of your Health Curriculum where healthy eating and nutrition facts are a curriculum focus i.e. Ontario Health Curriculum Grade 7 & 8.
+- Curriculum Link: This set of lessons can be used for media literacy lessons or as part of your Health Curriculum where healthy eating and nutrition facts are a curriculum focus, i.e. Ontario Health Curriculum Grade 7 & 8.

-- Media Literacy: Consumer Awareness Lesson – Clothing Waste
+Media Literacy and Consumer Awareness Lesson – Includes:

 - differentiated and engaging activities

 - individual PDFs of student pages for uploading to Google Classroom or other online learning portals

 - Google Slides graphic organizers for 1 to 1 technology classrooms

 - lessons divided up with title pages for easy access